cbeavis-frameworks/speech-to-code/INSTALLATION.md

 The `InstallationState` model tracks:

-- Whether Node.js is installed
+- Whether Node.js and Claude Code are installed
 - The path to the Node.js binary
-- The installation directory
+- The path to the Claude Code package directory
-- The installed Node.js version
+- The installed Node.js and Claude Code versions

 This state is persisted using SwiftData and used to determine if installation steps need to be performed when the app launches.